This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 Conclusion

-If you decide to wash hair without shampoo, just water, you can reap some benefits such as avoiding the exposure of harsh chemicals to your hair.
+If you decide to wash hair without shampoo, just water, you can reap some benefits such as avoiding exposure to harsh chemicals.

 This results in your hair growing in a healthy environment and maintaining its natural shine.